schacon/amp/README.txt

   repo.push

   Everything here is really straight forward.
-Plus, if it's not, we've taken the liberty to document the motherfucking shit out of motherfucking everything.
+Plus, if it's not, we've taken the liberty to document everything.
-  Hooray!

 == REQUIREMENTS: